Atomera Incorporated (ATOM)'s Financial Results Comparing With Axcelis Technologies Inc. (NASDAQ:ACLS) | New Business Observer

 |2.67

 Institutional investors held 22.9% of Atomera Incorporated shares and 83.2% of Axcelis Technologies Inc. shares.
-About 2.8% of Atomera Incorporated’s share are held by insiders.
-Comparatively, 2.2% are Axcelis Technologies Inc.’s share held by insiders.
+Atomera Incorporated’s share held by insiders are 2.8%.
+On the other hand, insiders held about 2.2% of Axcelis Technologies Inc.’s shares.

 Performance